sushiat/DelHelX/README.md

 This setting will be saved to the EuroScope settings upon exit.

-#### Toggle flashing of DelHel messages
+#### Toggle flashing of DelHelX messages

 `.delhelx flash`

-Toggles flashing of unread message indicator for messages in the DelHel group.
+Toggles flashing of unread message indicator for messages in the DelHelX group.
 Note that, once disabled, all `DelHelX` messages will continue to flash until you have restarted EuroScope (saving your plugin settings).
 This unfortunately seems to be a EuroScope limitation we cannot work around.

-If enabled, messages sent to the `DelHelX` group will have a flashing unread indiciator.
-If disabled (default setting), unread messages will only light up once, solidly (only applies after EuroScope has been restarted).

 This setting will be saved to the EuroScope settings upon exit.

+#### GND override

+`.delhelx gnd`

+Toggles ground "online" override.
+This forces DelHelX to display ground frequencies even when it doesn't detect the station online.
+This is useful when a tower controller has the ground frequencies cross-coupled and is anticipating a ground controller to come online shortly.

+This setting will not be saved and is for the current session only.

+#### TWR override

+`.delhelx twr`

+Toggles tower "online" override.
+This forces DelHelX to display tower frequencies even when it doesn't detect the station online.
+This is useful when an approach controller has the tower frequencies cross-coupled and is anticipating a tower controller to come online shortly.

+This setting will not be saved and is for the current session only.

+#### Redo clearance flags

+`.delhelx redoflags`

+Toggles all clearance flags for aircraft with existing clearances OFF then back ON.
+This allows newly joined controllers to see all aircraft with existing clearances.
+Use this instead of clicking them all one by one.

+#### Plugin reset

+`.delhelx reset`

+Resets all the configuration of DelHelX to their defaults, including saved settings.

+#### Disable FPLN checks (testing only)

+`.delhelx nocheck`

+Toggles the flight plan checks, this is a testing feature only and should never be used when actively controlling.
+Checks skipped are `!RWY`, `!ASSR` and `!CLR`.

+#### Test QNH change (testing only)

+`.delhelx testqnh`

+Creates a dummy METAR for the LOWW station with a QNH of 2000 to force a change from whatever currently active value in order to trigger the NQNH strip annotation for all cleared aircraft.
+It doesn't change the active METAR in EuroScope but should still not be used when controlling.

 ## Contributing